Shin-da/HFC-MANAGEMENT/README.md

 For academic citations, please use:
 ```
-Garcia, Jeffmathew D. (2024).
-A Capstone Project Presented to the Faculty of the College of Information Technology and Computer Studies Pamantasan ng Lungsod ng Muntinlupa.
+Garcia, J. D., Juan, V. R. V., & Orbe, M. L. M. (2025).
 "AN ONLINE SALES AND INVENTORY MANAGEMENT SYSTEM WITH DESCRIPTIVE AND PRESCRIPTIVE ANALYTIC REPORT FOR HENRICH FOOD CORPORATION."
+A Capstone Project Presented to the Faculty of the College of Information Technology and Computer Studies, Pamantasan ng Lungsod ng Muntinlupa.
 ```

 ## Project Overview